1. Guiding Principles

-The Finance Director (FD) will be responsible for company tax matters, and will act as the Senior Accounting Officer (SAO).
-The FD is able to delegate day-to-day responsibility to their Finance management team and tax team.
-The FD will bring to the Board's attention all matters he considers appropriate, including (but not limited to):
+The Chief Financial Officer (CFO) will be responsible for company tax matters, and will act as the Senior Accounting Officer (SAO).
+The CFO is able to delegate day-to-day responsibility to the Finance and tax team.
+The CFO will bring to the Board's attention all matters he considers appropriate, including (but not limited to):

 The Finance department will maintain an in-house team (the “Tax Team”) with the necessary skills, experience and training to deal with the majority of UK tax matters arising.

 The Group will use appropriately skilled external consultants where the CFO and Tax Team consider it necessary and appropriate.
 Assignments might involve complex compliance matters, advice relating to new business structuring, overseas tax matters and assistance where in-house tax resource is not available.

 4. Tax Planning